JasonLiu1229/University-Vault/SE/SE Questions for every chapter.md

 # Software Quality
 ## Summary i
 + Why is software quality more important than it was a decade ago?
+	+ Software is meer in de dagelijks leven dan vroeger.
+Niet alleen in algemene toepassingen maar ook in
 + Can a correctly functioning piece of software still have poor quality?
 Why?
 + If quality control can’t guarantee results, why do we bother?
 + What’s the difference between an external and an internal quality attribute?
 And between a product and a process attribute?